A New World of Financial Possibilities

 She set the idea aside.
 But her finances continued to decline and she knew she needed to make changes.
 Then one day she received an email newsletter from Yellen and read it.
 She decided to schedule a free consultation with a Bank On Yourself Professional.
 That first appointment she recalls was “a lesson in humility.”

 “As requested, I had brought my financial information with me – a pad of paper with scribbled balances and interest rates, payments on my loans and credit cards, meager income records, and statements of the small investment accounts I still had,” she said.
 “I have rarely felt as mortified as I did having to lay my financial life out on the table before this stranger!”

 Despite her initial trepidation, she set up another appointment.
 The financial representative recommended she increase her income.
 So she took a job in a fast food restaurant.
 She was 28 at the time and as the manager told her, “ridiculously overqualified,” but she got the job anyway.

 She worked there for three months doing menial tasks during the early morning shift, then after lunch she would head to the dance studio to teach until 9 pm.

 “Some days I was on my feet for nearly 15 hours or so,” she recalls.
 “It was perhaps the hardest three months of my life in some ways, but looking back, I wouldn’t trade it for anything.
 That experience taught me that it is truly possible to turn your life around if you are willing to do what it takes, and take a chance on something new.”

-Rose met with her advisor a few more times during those months.
+Rose met with her financial representative a few more times during those months.
 He showed her how she could start a Bank On Yourself policy using the money she had saved in her 403b plan from her previous job.

 “That was another challenge for me – to cash out what I’d been taught would one day be my retirement.
 I struggled with that a little.
 But since the plan had only grown by about $200 that year, I figured it probably wouldn’t be much of a retirement anyway,” she recalls.
 “So I did it.”